 Meetings will take place weekly for the first 3 weeks, and then bi-weekly with everyone involved.
 Agendas will be distributed 24 hours before the meeting, and minutes will be distributed within 24 hours after the meeting took place.

-The meetings enlisted are
+The meetings listedare